JoshDoody/joshdoody.github.io/_posts/2019-10-11-site-reliability-engineer-salary-negotiation.md

 For each of their possible responses, plan your next move.
 Then include some backup requests for when they seem to be stuck on a dimension.
 Have you maxed out salary?
 Maybe you can ask for more equity.
 Have they maxed out equity?
 Maybe you can ask for a sign-on bonus.

+#### <a name="script-stop" class="below-nav">Stop when you get a 'yes' or run out of dimensions

 The general idea is that if they say “yes” to something you ask for, then you’re finished negotiating.
 If they say “no” or give you a partial “yes”, then you ask for the next thing on your list.
 You don’t want to do this forever, so you let them know, “If you can do this, then I’m on board”—you signal to them that *they* can end the negotiation by saying “yes”.
 At most, you’ll ask for three additional things beyond your initial request.

-Use the script example above as your guide.
-And I recommend literally writing up your script and having it in front of you for your negotiation because things will happen quickly and you may miss something or even totally forget your plan once you’re negotiating in real-time.
+Use the script example linked above as your guide.
+I recommend literally writing up your script and having it in front of you for your negotiation because things will happen quickly and you may miss something or even totally forget your plan once you’re negotiating in real-time.

-## <a name="summary" class="below-nav">Summary
+## <a name="summary" class="below-nav">Summary - How to negotiate your SRE job offer

 When you’re interviewing for SRE roles, make sure to [position yourself](https://fearlesssalarynegotiation.com/how-to-answer-job-interview-questions/) as *the* candidate for each particular role by describing how you’ll make their team or company better when you’re a part of it.
 How will you help them meet their goals and overcome challenges they’re facing?